-Leica T versus Olympus PEN-F
+Leica T vs Olympus PEN-F

-The Leica T (Typ 701) and the Olympus PEN-F are two digital cameras that were announced, respectively, in April 2014 and January 2016.
+The Leica T (Typ 701) and the Olympus PEN-F are two digital cameras that were revealed to the public, respectively, in April 2014 and January 2016.
 Both the T Typ 701 and the PEN-F are mirrorless interchangeable lens cameras that are based on an APS-C (T Typ 701) and a Four Thirds (PEN-F) sensor.
-The Leica has a resolution of 16.2 megapixel, whereas the Olympus provides 20.2 MP.
+The Leica has a resolution of 16.2 megapixels, whereas the Olympus provides 20.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus PEN-F is somewhat smaller (3 percent) than the Leica T. However, the PEN-F is markedly heavier (11 percent) than the T Typ 701.
 In this context, it is worth noting that neither the T Typ 701 nor the PEN-F are weather-sealed.